Boiled eggs, smoothies, and soft, easily digestible oatmeal are suitable breakfast options for people with gastroesophageal reflux disease.

 Here are some ways to help manage acid reflux.

-Steam or boil foods rather than fry them.
-If you grill or roast, use as little oil as possible and avoid adding too many spices.
+Steaming or boiling is better than frying.
+If grilling or roasting, use as little oil as possible and avoid adding too many spices.

-Avoid bending over while eating as this can change the position of the lower esophageal sphincter causing acid reflux.
-Do not lie down after eating, only lie down when the food is fully digested.
+Avoid bending over while eating, as this can displace the lower esophageal sphincter, causing acid reflux.
+After eating, do not lie down; only lie down once your food has been completely digested.

-Eat several small meals throughout the day instead of three large meals to reduce stress on your stomach and lower esophageal sphincter.
-Avoid eating before bedtime, at least two hours before bedtime.
+Eat several small meals throughout the day instead of three large meals to reduce stress on the stomach and lower esophageal sphincter.
+Avoid eating right before bed; there should be at least two hours between meals.

-Drink enough water throughout the day to dilute stomach acid.
-Alkaline water is a good choice for controlling acid reflux.
-According to a 2020 study from the Federal University of Pará, Brazil, in 50 people, drinking water with a pH of 8.5-10 daily reduced acid levels and reduced stomach inflammation.
+Drink plenty of water throughout the day to dilute stomach acid.
+Alkaline water is a good option for controlling acid reflux.
+According to a 2020 study by the Federal University of Pará, Brazil, on 50 people, drinking water with a pH of 8.5-10 daily reduced acid levels and decreased stomach inflammation.

 Mai Cat (According to Very Well Health )